Cherokee County DUI Lawyers

 Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS by producing satisfactory monthly monitoring reports before DDS removes the ignition interlock restriction from the permit.
 A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device.
 Still, it may only be renewed one time once the permit holder becomes eligible to reinstate their driver’s license.
 Following the designated term of successful compliance, the ignition interlock device restriction may be removed from the limited driving permit in person at a DDS customer service center for a fee of $100.00 (or $90.00 if removal of the restriction is requested by mail or other approved alternate means).
 The removal fee is in addition to any reinstatement fee that may be required.

-Please get in touch with us today at 404.816.8777 to discuss your Cherokee DUI case with our experienced defense lawyers.
+Please contact us today at 404.816.8777 to discuss your Cherokee DUI case with our experienced defense lawyers.
 Our dedicated Cherokee County DUI lawyers are experienced in fighting DUI charges and handling license suspension actions.
 We can review your case and prepare a strategy for your criminal case and license suspension action.

 So, I correctly requested a license suspension in my Cherokee DUI case; what happens next?